Charles Eastman: Youth organizations

 Inspired by his writings, Ernest Thompson Seton sought Eastman's counsel in forming the Woodcraft Indians, which became a popular group for boys.
 The New York YMCA asked both Seton and Eastman to help them design YMCA Indian Scouts for urban boys, using rooftop gardens and city parks for their activities.
 In 1910, Seton invited Eastman to work with him and Daniel Carter Beard, of the Sons of Daniel Boone, to found the Boy Scouts of America (BSA).
 Luther Gulick also consulted with Eastman to assist him and his wife Charlotte to develop the Camp Fire Girls.

 With his fame as an author and lecturer, Eastman promoted the fledgling Boy Scouts and Camp Fire Girls.
 He advised them on how to organize their summer camps, and directly managed one of the first Boy Scout camps along the shores of the Chesapeake Bay.
+In 1912, Eastman visited a number of northeastern camps at the invitation of camp directors seeking wilderness programming, including Adirondack Camp for Boys, founded by Dr. Elias G. Brown, on Lake George in New York.
+Eastman served as a BSA national councilman for many years.

 His daughter, Irene, worked as a counselor at a Camp Fire Girl camp in Pittsburgh.
 In 1915, the Eastman family organized their own summer camp, Camp Oáhe, at Granite Lake, New Hampshire, where the whole family worked for years.
-Eastman served as a BSA national councilman for many years.